 - Search out customer reviews from reputable third-party sites like The Better Business Bureau and Yelp.
-Be wary of reviews on social media or the business’ website.
-These reviews can be edited or they could only be showing the best reviews and hiding the negative ones.
+Be wary of reviews on the business’ website.
+These reviews can be edited, or they could only be showing the best reviews and hiding the negative ones.

 - For interstate moves, search for a company that ideally has locations in the starting and ending destination.
-The more locations a moving company has, the more likely they are able to be flexible with moving terms.
+The more locations a moving company has, the more flexible they can be with moving terms.

-This moving tip is mainly for anyone that tends to isolate themselves while under stress.
-Isolating might help in the moment, but when it’s prolonged, it could detrimentally impact your quality of life.
-When you move to another state alone, it’s possible that loneliness or homesickness might set in sooner than later.
+This underrated moving tip is especially important if you tend to isolate yourself under stress.
+It might feel easy to keep to yourself in a brand new city where you don’t know anyone, but over time, it could detrimentally impact your quality of life.
+When you move to another state alone, loneliness or homesickness might set in sooner or later.

 Before the stress of moving to another state sets in, create a plan for how you will forge new social connections.
-Will you join a group, head to the gym or meet out with coworkers?
-It might seem silly to set small goals for yourself ahead of time.
-However, after a long and stressful move, you’ll be thankful for the added motivation when you have a plan already in place.
+Will you join a local book club, check out a new fitness class you’re interested in, or meet some new coworkers for a night out?
+It might seem silly to set small friendship goals for yourself ahead of time.
+However, after a long and stressful move, you’ll be thankful for the added motivation when already have a plan.